rbair23/W3C-Work/Oracle IoT Cloud Service - Webhooks.md

 Regular messages are sent by devices on status changes or at regular intervals, whereas alerts are sent to indicate an error condition that must be brought to the attention of a human.
 The management console and server-side applications of the IoT Cloud Service distinugish between alerts and regular messages in the UI and provide alarming mechanisms.
 Devices must be registered at the IoT Cloud service (which involves the exchange of security information) before a device can send messages.
-The device is an active component and decides by itself when a message or an alert is sent.
+The device is an **active component** and decides by itself when a message or an alert is sent.
+The registration mechanism implicitly performs a message subscription.

-Messages are sent to the IoT Cloud Service via a REST API or by using Oracle's open source device client libraries, which are available for multiple platforms.
+Messages are *sent* to the IoT Cloud Service via a REST API or by using Oracle's open source device client libraries, which are available for multiple platforms.
 Messages are sent as an array of JSON objects.
 A type field identifies the type of each message.

+The message payload can contain a single event or can aggregate multiple messages.
+Multiple messages in a single payload are typically used when the connected device provides gateway functionality, i.e. when it aggregates messages from several connected devices.

+The same mechanism is also used to send messages **from the Cloud to the device**, where messages are passed in the response payload of a message.

 The REST API endpoint for sending messages is described in more detail at https://docs.oracle.com/en/cloud/paas/iot-cloud/iotrq/op-iot-api-v2-messages-post.html